munificent/game-programming-patterns/book/type-object.markdown

 Each instance of a monster in the game will be of one of the derived monster types.
 The more breeds we have, the bigger the class hierarchy.
-That's the problem of course: adding new breeds means adding new code, and each breed has to be compiled as its own type.
+That's the problem of course: adding new breeds means adding new code, and each breed has to be compiled in as its own type.

 This works, but it isn't the only option.
 We could also architect our code so that each monster *has* a breed.
 Instead of subclassing `Monster` for each